cloudevents/spec/extensions/sequence.md

 ## SequenceType Values

-This specification defines the following values for `sequenceType`.
+This specification defines the following values for `sequencetype`.
 Additional values MAY be defined by other specifications.

 ### Integer
-If the `sequenceType` is set to `Integer`, the `sequence` attribute has the following semantics:
+If the `sequencetype` is set to `Integer`, the `sequence` attribute has the following semantics:
 * The values of `sequence` are string-encoded signed 32-bit Integers.
 * The sequence MUST start with a value of `1` and increase by `1` for each